sunpnwt12/siim-covid19-detection/README.md

 | 01/08 | 0.567  | 0.557   |
 | 03/08 | 0.583  | 0.574   |

-Place 829th out of 1,324 teams with 91 sub
+Place 829th out of 1,324 teams with 91 subs

-## What I could have done better during Competitions.
+## What I could have done better during the Competition.

 ### Tracking
 - Starting from baseline without any techniques applying could help me track how score can improve